 It’s that time of year again!
-As we wind down from the holiday season, many of us begin to set those New Year’s resolutions.
+As we wind down from the holiday season, many of us begin setting New Year’s resolutions.
 During this time of year (especially after a season full of sweet treats), we can look at our lives and habits and decide if we may be ready to let go of (or at least significantly reduce) sugar.

 White sugar is highly processed from its original state.
 Sugar cane is stripped of its healthy minerals and processed to render it void of healthy nutrition.

 Our bodies do need sugar.
-Most food is eventually broken down into simple sugars the body uses for energy.
-However, whole foods have a complex and infinite variety of vitamins and other materials that help to slow digestion and provide complete nutrition.
+Most food is eventually broken down into simple sugars that the body uses for energy.
+However, whole foods offer a complex, infinite variety of vitamins and other nutrients that help slow digestion and provide complete nutrition.
 This differs from the harmful effects of a substance like pure white sugar.

-Too much sugar in your diet can increase inflammation, lower immunity, and contribute to all of the issues accompanying extremes in blood sugar levels, such as irregular energy and moods.
+Too much sugar in your diet can increase inflammation, lower immunity, and contribute to the issues that accompany extreme blood sugar levels, such as irregular energy and mood.

 Below, I put together some top tips for reducing or quitting sugar.